Please click here to see the parental consent requirements as explained to a teacher.

 Consent to display my child's artwork publicly:

 When teachers upload their students artworks, titles or statements to their school gallery, those submissions are visible only to other teachers and students while the teacher is logged in.
 This enables teachers to use Artsonia as a classroom-only tool for educational purposes.

 However, by giving verifiable parental consent on Artsonia, parents also give permission to allow their child’s artwork to be displayed in the public gallery for other family members, friends and fellow art appreciators to enjoy.
 This opens up the possibility for students to receive comments from website visitors, have individuals join their “fan club”, and have their artwork available for purchase on custom products in the Artsonia Giftshop (which also helps raise funds for US and Canadian schools).

 Click here for more details on how this permission process works.

-Please note that, in addition to the parent providing consent to Artsonia, we require the teacher to affirmatively represent to us that they have reviewed any artwork and its associated title and statement to remove, delete or mask any of the child's personal information prior to publishing the artwork.
+Please note that, in addition to the parent providing consent to Artsonia, we require the teacher to affirmatively represent to us that they have correctly tagged any artwork (and its associated title and statement) corresponding to whether or not it contains personal information prior to publishing the artwork.
 This flag will determine whether the artwork will be posted in the public gallery.
 If the teacher indicates that there is personal information in the entry, the artwork will remain private in the parent only logged in area.
 If the teacher indicates that the entry does NOT contain personal information, then it will be available in the public gallery.
 Additionally, consistent with the requirements of COPPA, we ensure that any geolocation metadata that may be contained in the image is removed prior to posting on Artsonia.
 We also do not post the child’s full name, but use the unique screenname generated when posting the artwork in the public gallery.